 One of my BEST finds.

 I found Strawberry Hill when researching the Stephanz name.
 As you read in the story on Mathias Stephanz, Mathias Paul Stephanz, Jr., they lived in the rear of 411 Sandusky Ave.
 Well, the Chop’s and Wolf’s (Volf) were their neighbors and actually lived in the same house at one point.
-When searching Strawberry Hill, I ran across Don Wolf’s blog and book, Croatian Love Story.
+When searching Strawberry Hill, I ran across Don Wolf’s blog and book, click on the photo to purchase Croatian Love Story.
 The link to the book is Croatian Love Story.
 Search Strawberry Hill to see how these Croatian and Slovenian families lived.

 Most of the children attended St. John the Baptist Catholic School.
 Here is another interesting blog with photos of Strawberry Hill.
 One of the pictures I like the most is of his mother walking with groceries, one picture before the highway and one after.
 Croatian History.